Compare Cheap Travel Insurance

 Odds of Success: Will Your Claim be Approved?

-The most recent ABI data shows that 87% of travel insurance claims receive a payout.
+The most recent ABI data shows that £152 million was expected to be paid on travel insurance claims in 2020.
 The most common reasons that claims were denied are as follows:

 - Cancellation falling outside of the scope of cover

 - Failure to declare a pre-existing medical condition